KeyanSong/431-2018/slides/class26/README.md

 ## Office Hours and `431-help`

 - TA office hours continue through Friday 2018-12-07.
 If you need to meet with a TA outside of office hours, arrange that through `431-help`.
+They are doing this on a volunteer basis, so no promises of availability are possible.
+If you need help, use `431-help`.
 - `431-help` will be open until I finish with projects at on Thursday 2017-12-13.

-## References From Today's Slides

-Coming soon.

 ## Visualization of the Day